Tight Bounds for The Price of Fairness: Introduction

 \section{Introduction}

 In this paper, we consider a problem facing a central decision maker (CDM) who needs to allocate scarce resources among finitely many players.
 There are many real-life applications wherein the CDM cannot use the most efficient allocation due to a fairness constraint.
 Instead, the CDM often has to allocate resources while recognizing the tradeoffs between efficiency and fairness \citep{zenios2000,alphabertsimas}.
-In the literature, two fairness notions have been widely used: Proportional Fairness (PF) and Max-Min Fairness (MMF).
-Our goal is to measure the relative system efficiency loss resulting from the implementation of these fairness criteria.

 An illustrative example of the efficiency-fairness trade-off is the allocation of deceased-donor kidneys.
 Kidney transplantation is a desired treatment for individuals with end-stage renal disease (ESRD).
 However, the reality is that the demand for kidneys far exceeds the available supply.
 To illustrate, in 2021, 43,617 new patients registered to the kidney waiting list, while only 25,490 transplants were performed that year\footnote{See https://optn.transplant.hrsa.gov/data/}.
 This significant discrepancy between the number of patients in need and the available transplants highlights the significance of allocating deceased-donor kidneys in an efficient and fair manner.
 Efficiency, in this context, refers to maximizing the overall utility, usually measured by the total quality-adjusted life-years (QALY).
 The problem of maximizing the sum of the utilities among all candidates on the waitlist has been extensively studied in the operations research literature; see, e.g., \citet{derman1972}, \citet{righter1989} and \citet{davidYechiali1995}.
 However, a policy solely focused on maximizing total QALYs may inadvertently disadvantage patient groups with lower expected QALYs gained from transplant.
-If the policy maker seeks to minimize such inequities, they must contend with the trade-off of potentially reducing the overall number of life-years saved, e.g., \citet{yichuan2021,su2006,bertsimas2013fairness}.
+If the policy maker seeks to decrease such inequities, they must contend with the trade-off of potentially reducing the overall number of life-years saved, e.g., \citet{yichuan2021,su2006,bertsimas2013fairness}.